 Part of the Morgan’s hotel group the Dandelyan can be found in The Mondrian Hotel located on London’s vibrant Southbank.
 Having won numerous awards over the past few years it is definitely making a name for itself.
 Enjoy great views of the Thames whilst enjoying a cocktail inspired by the British countryside.
-With flexible meeting space which can accommodate up to 275 pax this could be the venue to add that something extra to your event.
+With flexible meeting space, that can accommodate up to 275 pax, this could be the venue to add that something extra to your event.

 Located on the 10th floor of the Me London the Radio Rooftop bar is uber cool with panoramic views of the city.
 Enjoy a cocktail from the bar’s innovative cocktail menu, our favorite being The Pink One!
-The hotel prides itself of being cutting edge and it doesn’t disappoint.
-Its meeting space can accommodate up to 300 for a cocktail reception.
+The hotel prides itself with being cutting edge, and it doesn’t disappoint.
+Its meeting space can accommodate up to 300 pax for a cocktail reception.

-Walk in to the Scarfes Bar and you instantly feel at home because of its cosy relaxed atmosphere, complimented greatly by the roaring open fire.
-The bar has live music 7 nights a weeks and a creative cocktail menu.
-Or if you want something a bit different ask the bartenders to specially curate a cocktail for you.
+Walk in to the Scarfes Bar and you instantly feel at home.
+Complete with a roaring open fire, the bar creates a cosy relaxed atmosphere.
+Scarfes Bar has live music 7 nights a weeks complimented by a creative cocktail menu.
+Or if you want something bespoke, ask the bartenders to specially curate a cocktail for you.
 The bar can be privately hired from 7am until 11am making it a perfect place for a breakfast meeting.
 The Rosewood has a collection of 12 meeting spaces, the largest being able to accommodate a cocktail reception for up to 555 pax.
-If you are looking to add glamour to your event then the Rosewood could be for you.
+If you are looking to add glamour to your event, the Rosewood is for you.

-Part of the Doyle collection The Bloomsbury takes its influences from the 1920’s and 1930’s The Bloomsburys Club Bar not only focuses on the forgotten classics but also new creations.
-The bar is split into two areas, the outdoor but heated Dalloway Terrace where hot water bottles and free shots of Génépi liqueur are offered making it a cosy experience.
-Whilst the main bar displays artwork and books linked to the Bloomsbury set.
-The hotel has impressive meeting space, from their stately ballroom which can hold up to 300 delegates to intimate smaller meeting rooms.
+Part of the Doyle collection, The Bloomsbury takes its influences from the 1920’s and 1930’s.
+The Bloomsburys Club Bar not only focuses on the forgotten classics but also new creations.
+The bar is split into two areas: the outdoor, heated Dalloway Terrace where hot water bottles and free shots of Génépi liqueur are offered, making it a cosy experience.
+The main bar displays artwork and books linked to the Bloomsbury set.
+The hotel has impressive meeting space, from their stately ballroom which can hold up to 300 delegates, to intimate smaller meeting rooms.

-Whether you have an event in the pipeline or looking for inspiration for next year, it is definitely worth checking out these venues for a cheeky cocktail.
-In the meantime why not check out these killer margarita recipes to wet your appetite.
+Whether you have an event in the pipeline or are looking for inspiration for next year, it is definitely worth checking out these venues for a cheeky cocktail.

 Discover how we can help you on the journey to event success - book a consultation here.